Kansas Divorce & Family Law

-The following is an overview of Kansas law on divorce.
+Note: The following is an overview of Kansas divorce laws.
 It is general information only and not legal advice.
-Call our divorce attorneys for advice about what to do in your unique situation.
+Each and every situation is different and you will need to call one of our local divorce attorneys for advice about what to do in your unique situation.

 JURISDICTION AND VENUE: In order to file for divorce, legal separation, or annulment in Kansas, one of the parties must be an “actual resident” of Kansas for at least sixty days before filing the divorce petition.
 If one party resides outside of Kansas, jurisdiction may be obtained over that person through their consent, by serving the person in Kansas, or through one of several “long-armjurisdiction” provisions.
 An action for divorce, annulment, or separate maintenance may be brought in the county where either party resides, or where service may be obtained on the respondent.
 If the petitioner is a resident of or stationed at a United States post or military reservation within the state, the action may be brought in any county adjacent to the post or reservation.